My daddy issues

 He didn´t know anything about singing or music.
 Yet, somehow, he knew.
 Too bad, I shied away and didn’t let anyone hear me sing until the age of 21.
 In the end it all would be ok: I became a professional opera and musical singer.
 But more on that later.

 I think one of the reasons my dad encouraged me was because he was denied that encouragement as a child.
 As a 7-year-old, the music teacher told him he had NO TALENT.

 Some students who come to me talk like this: ‘I have a terrible voice’.
 Some were told so.
 Others compare themselves to a successful sibling: My sister is the talented one… Just a spoiler – they were all wrong.

 My first voice lesson

 When I finally came around, at 21, I decided to take a voice lesson, just for fun.
 It was like falling in love.
-After a few lessons I realized I would have to get over my stage fright that I developed by shying away from singing.
+After a few lessons I realised I would have to get over my stage fright that I developed by shying away from singing.
 This took me two more years.
 Overcoming physical and psychological obstacles in my vocal technique took me way longer than that.

 All this helps me now with my students.
 I had almost nothing come easily.
 So when a student comes in with a bad habit, chances are that I have had it, too, and I will know what to do about it.